penseipublicidade/website/docs/controls/mapcirclelayer.md

 ### `border_color`

 The border color of the circle border line.
-Requires `border_stroke_width > 0` to be visible.
+Requires `border_stroke_width > 0` inorder to be visible.

 ### `border_stroke_width`

 The border stroke width of the circle border.

 Defaults to `0` - no border.

 ### `color`